Vkartik-3/MatchCore-C-20-Limit-Order-Matching-Engine/README.md

 ---

-## What is QuantumMatch?
+## What is MatchCore?

-**QuantumMatch** is a fully functional limit order book engine that implements the core data structure and matching logic used by modern financial exchanges (like NYSE, NASDAQ, CME).
+**MatchCore** is a fully functional limit order book engine that implements the core data structure and matching logic used by modern financial exchanges (like NYSE, NASDAQ, CME).
 It maintains buy and sell orders, executes trades when prices cross, and ensures fair order priority using **Price-Time Priority** (FIFO within each price level).

 This is the fundamental technology that powers:
 - Stock exchanges